fomightez/may2015feng_gr_m/Help getting files on and off Amazon AWS EC2 instances.md

 BUT BE WARY!!!

->IMPORTANT: Dropbox will sync everything you have to your EC2 machine, so if you are already using Dropbox for a lot of stuff, you might want to create a separate Dropbox account just for the course.
+>IMPORTANT: Dropbox will sync everything you have to your EC2 machine